 EBGN541.
 INTERNATIONAL TRADE.
-3.0 Hours.
+3.0 Semester Hrs.

 Theories and evidence on international trade and development.
 Determinants of static and dynamic comparative advantage.
 The arguments for and against free trade.
 Economic development in nonindustrialized countries.
 Sectoral development policies and industrialization.
 The special problems and opportunities created by extensive mineral resource endowments.
 The impact of value-added processing and export diversification on development.
-Prerequisites: Principles of Microeconomics, MATH111, EBGN509, EBGN511; or permission of instructor.
+Prerequisites: Principles of Microeconomics, MATH111, EBGN509, EBGN511.

 EBGN542.
 ECONOMIC DEVELOPMENT.
-3.0 Hours.
+3.0 Semester Hrs.

 Role of energy and minerals in the development process.
 Sectoral policies and their links with macroeconomic policies.
 Special attention to issues of revenue stabilization, resource largesse effects, downstream processing, and diversification.
-Prerequisites: Principles of Microeconomics, MATH111, EBGN509, EBGN511, EBGN512; or permission of instructor.
+Prerequisites: Principles of Microeconomics, MATH111, EBGN509, EBGN511, EBGN512.

 EBGN546.
 INVESTMENT AND PORTFOLIO MANAGEMENT.
-3.0 Hours.
+3.0 Semester Hrs.

 This course covers institutional information, valuation theory and empirical analysis of alternative financial investments, including stocks, bonds, mutual funds, ETS, and (to a limited extent) derivative securities.
 Special attention is paid to the role of commodities (esp. metals and energy products) as an alternative investment class.
 After an overview of time value of money and arbitrage and their application to the valuation of stocks and bonds, there is extensive treatment of optimal portfolio selection for risk averse investors, mean-variance efficient portfolio theory, index models, and equilibrium theories of asset pricing including the capital asset pricing model (CAPM) and arbitrage pricing theory (APT).
 Market efficiency is discussed, as are its implications for passive and active approaches to investment management.
 Investment management functions and policies, and portfolio performance evaluation are also considered.
-Prerequisites: Principles of Microeconomics, MATH111, MATH530; or permission of instructor.
+Prerequisites: Principles of Microeconomics, MATH111, MATH530.

 EBGN547.
 FINANCIAL RISK MANAGEMENT.
-3.0 Hours.
+3.0 Semester Hrs.

 Analysis of the sources, causes and effects of risks associated with holding, operating and managing assets by individuals and organizations; evaluation of the need and importance of managing these risks; and discussion of the methods employed and the instruments utilized to achieve risk shifting objectives.
 The course concentrates on the use of derivative assets in the risk management process.
 These derivatives include futures, options, swaps, swaptions, caps, collars and floors.
 Exposure to market and credit risks will be explored and ways of handling them will be reviewed and critiqued through analysis of case studies from the mineral and energy industries.
-Prerequisites: Principles of Microeconomics, MATH111, MATH530, EBGN505; EBGN545 or EBGN546; or permission of instructor.
+Prerequisites: Principles of Microeconomics, MATH111, MATH530, EBGN505; EBGN545 or EBGN546.
 Recommended: EBGN509, EBGN511.